 Truth and Community

 In that place, things suddenly got real.
 The “friends” I thought I had weren’t there when I got a DUI and ended up in jail.
 A court mandated that I do a treatment program, and it felt like I was starting over.
 I started going to support groups for people in recovery, and through these meetings I found a new community.
 There were people who took an interest in me, who saw the value in me, and who told me the truth about where my life was going.
 For the first time, I felt that I could be totally myself and be accepted and loved.
-A couple of key people helped walk me through the challenging early parts of recovery, and I was able to let people into the aspects of my life that were imperfect and messy.
+A couple of key people helped walk me through the challenging early parts of recovery after my DUI, and I was able to let people into the aspects of my life that were imperfect and messy.
 I was able to look someone in the eye when I was having a bad day and know that they cared about me.
 Having someone lift me up with encouragement, even when the bad was visible, was life-changing.
 I began to discover that my value was not dependent on my perfection.

 Why Not Me?

 Around this time, I ran into a guy I knew who was studying to be an architect.
 My dad had wanted to be one but never finished school.
 As a kid, I would play with his tools.
 I had always loved design but had been told by friends that it would be too hard to get a degree like that.
 But, when I saw this guy, I felt a rush of jealousy.
 I began to wonder why and put into practice what I had learned in recovery, to examine my emotions.
 I started wondering, “Why not me?”
 “What do I really want and what’s stopping me from going for it?”